ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Pattern_Matching.md

 - **Literal keys:** The keys in the pattern are taken as literal constants (not variables).
   Typically they will be quoted strings (as above) or other hashable constants (like numbers or enum values).
-  You cannot use a capture for a key name – that wouldn't make sense because a capture binds to a value, not a key.
+  You cannot use a capture for a key name--that wouldn't make sense because a capture binds to a value, not a key.
 (If you need to iterate or check arbitrary keys, pattern matching isn't the tool; you'd use normal dict methods in that case.)

 - **Value subpatterns:** For each key in the pattern, you provide a subpattern that will be matched against the value for that key.
   In `{"key": k}`, the subpattern is the capture `k` which matches any value and binds it.